xavierfoucrier/instacam/DOCUMENTATION.md

 ## Options
 ### Getting property
-The class options are stored in the `options` attribute and can be **retrieved easily**.
+The class options are stored in the private `_options` attribute but can be **retrieved easily**.
 If you want to get the current level of the saturation CSS filter, you can do the following:

 ```js
 let saturation = camera.saturation; // pretends that `camera` is the instance of the Instacam class